frnandu/yana/README.md

 Why yet another client/app when there are so many already being developed?

 Current mobile native nostr clients suffer from one of the following:
-- UI not responsive enough in older than 1-2 years phones (Amethyst, Plebstr, Nostros, Plasma)
+- UI not responsive enough in older than 1-2 years phones.
-- lack of a true FOSS community with lots of contributors being welcomed and encouraged to participate (Primal)
+- Lack of a true FOSS community with lots of contributors being welcomed and encouraged to participate.
-- not multi-platform (Damus, Nozzle, Amethyst, Nostur)
+- Not multi-platform.

 <img src="https://miro.medium.com/v2/resize:fit:1400/1*ikIM4VRMIlRKawtAbY7bzw.png"/>